Edgar Degas. Melancholy. The Philips Collection, Washington, DC

 His Father, in anguish, answered the cries of His beloved Son with an earth-shaking, history-splitting NO. What came instead was inconceivable humiliation and torture, abandonment by his closest friends, and senseless killing by a blood-thirsty mob driven by self-righteousness.

 Three days later, the why of it all emerged.
 Everything of love emerges.
-It is impossible to see the stars emerge in the heavens or the flowers bloom or our hearts change.
+It is impossible to see the stars emerge in the heavens or the flowers bloom, or our hearts change.
 We look again, and now we see.
 Jesus emerged from the grave, redefined history, and gladdened the generations.
 The centuries have understood.

 An afterword from Betty:

 Beyond the mist of egoic purpose lies an alternative purpose, a divine purpose, God’s purpose for our lives.
 We are tasked by some mysterious draw to elevate our lives through conscious endeavor into the high places of Spirit.
 We are asked to perfect, within the very core of our being, a supernal consciousness that transcends, then transforms the atmosphere through which we see and take breath.
 It is a consciousness that affects to the highest degree the quality of each moment.
 We are awakened to grasp the elusiveness of holy atmosphere and to thread it through with divine purpose, to paint for others streamers of Living Light and shimmering glimpses of Transparent Love.
-Beyond the mist we come to understand it is in dying that we awaken to divine purpose.
+Beyond the mist, we come to understand it is in dying that we awaken to our divine purpose.